yeputons/DbFall2013/README.md

    goes itself, then key's length (int32), then the key.

 Content of the unused part of storage is undefined and is not used.

+## Misc algorithms

+### Compaction algorithm of HashTrieEngine

+First of all, HashTrieEngine is not thread-safe.
+It excepts for lock on `this` to be set during all operations (all calls should be wrapped in `synchronized (engine)`).

+Then, when you need compaction to be run, start runCompaction() in a separate thread.
+It will move engine to compaction mode.
+It means that size(), get(), put() and remove() calls work as expected, behavior of the rest is undefined.
+For example, entrySet() can return old entry set. `compactionLock` together with `compactionInProgress` are used to enter and exit compaction mode.

+During the compaction, a new data file is created, all entries from the old one are moved, then all deferred modifications are applied.
+After that, default data file is replaced with the temporary one.